Rezact/Rezact/README.md

 const fetchData = async () => {
   const resp = await fetch("/data");
   const newData = await resp.json();
+  // newData should contain a structure that is the
+  // same as what would be returned by getFormData
+  // data = {
+  //   name: {
+  //     first: "John"
+  //   }
+  // }
   setFormData(formRef, newData);
 };
 ```